syl20bnr/spacemacs/README.md

 ## How to switch to normal mode efficiently ?

-One of the main design flaw in Vim key bindings is the way you have to press the `ESC` key to return to `normal` mode.
+One of the main design flaw in Vim key bindings is that you often have to press the `ESC` key to return to `normal` mode and `ESC` key is very far from the home row.

 The popular way to avoid this is to replace `ESC` by `jj` pressed rapidly.
 In Vimacs you have to press `fd` quickly by default.

+`fd` also works to quit minibuffer prompts.

 Note that [keychords.el][keychords] mode is not used to achieve this, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard.
-Vimacs has a special function called `fd-trigger` to handle the `fd` key sequence and fix the keychords issues.
+Vimacs has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.

 ## How to use it ?

-Every sequences must be peformed in `normal` mode.
+Every sequences must be performed in `normal` mode.

+### Executing Vim and Emacs commands

+Vim commands are execute as usual with the `:` key.
+To execute an Emacs command:

+    <SPC> :

 ### Navigation (point/cursor)

 Navigation is performed using the Vi key bindings `hjkl`.

-The current line of the cursor (point) is always at the center of the buffer.
+The current line of the cursor is always at the center of the buffer.
 This effect is achieved with [centered-cursor][centered-cursor] mode.
 It can be toggled on and off with: